Alexander Duff (missionary): Mission in India

-By teaching Biblical courses as well as courses in the physical sciences, Duff hoped that students would logically come to realize the contradictions and impracticality of Hinduism and embrace wholeheartedly the truth of Christianity.
+By teaching biblical courses as well as courses in the physical sciences, Duff hoped that students would logically come to realise the contradictions and impracticality of Hinduism and embrace wholeheartedly the truth of Christianity.
+Even as his educational and academic work is prospered, the remarkable conversions were no longer so obvious.
 While a few students converted, Duff seems to have widely miscalculated the resilience of Hinduism as well as its ability to adapt itself to western knowledge.
 Whereas Duff and many of his fellow evangelists saw Christianity and Hinduism as diametrically opposed, Hindus did not generally consider the knowledge either tradition provided as mutually exclusive with the other.

 Education in English

 Duff opened a school in which all kinds of secular subjects were taught, from the rudiments upwards to a university standard, alongside the Bible.
 The English language was used as the medium of instruction on the grounds that it was the key to Western knowledge.
 Alexander Duff proposed a theory which he called the "downward filter theory" in which he believed that by catering to the middle and upper social classes, the knowledge of Christianity would eventually filter down the social ladder.
 Although he promoted the teaching of English in schools, he still viewed the vernacular as an important language for spreading Christianity among "the masses" but deemed it inferior to the English language because it was not progressive.
 Duff wrote a pamphlet on the question, entitled A New Era of the English Language and Literature in India.
 A government minute was adopted on 7 March 1835, to the effect that in higher education, the object of the British government in India should be the promotion of European science and literature among the natives of India, and that all funds appropriated for purposes of education would be best employed on English education alone.
 His views influenced Peter Percival, a pioneering educator, linguist and missionary who worked in Sri Lankan Tamil dominant Jaffna peninsula in Sri Lanka.

 Within the British Indian community of that era, there were not lacking those "Orientalists" who saw value in the traditional learning of India and wished to support and encourage it.
 They opposed Duff's policy of stringently disregarding the same while assiduously promoting the spread of western education, culture and religion.
 In 1839, Lord Auckland, the governor-general of India, yielded to them and adopted a policy which was a compromise between the two perspectives.

 Regardless, English became the tool through which Indians were able to understand and advance themselves through the British institutions of government.
 This opportunity to share in governance established one of the foundations on which eventual self-rule was built.